The beginning 1904

 - July 2011, Father Fortney comes to the parish from Sanders County Catholic Community.
 After having served 4 churches in Sanders County, Father welcomes being in a one church community.

-- During the first five years of his ministry in Whitefish, many changes have come to the Church facilities:
+- During the eight years of his ministry in Whitefish, many changes have come to the Church facilities:

 - 1. Purchased new Rectory